 Please note the following:

 - You can create multiple mileage policies, but keep in mind that users have to select the correct policy when creating a mileage claim.

 - After saving a mileage policy, you can’t edit or delete existing policy rates.
 If you want to make changes, you'll need to create a new policy (more about this below).

 - When a user creates a mileage claim, the appropriate rule is automatically selected.
 If more than one rule could apply, the first applicable rule in the list will be selected.

-- Important: Ensure that one of your rules has 0 or Any in the “from” field for Mileage range and Engine range.
+- Important: Ensure that one of your rules has 0 in the “from” field for Mileage range and Engine range.